Jean-Yves Roy (ice hockey)

 Jean-Yves Roy (born February 17, 1969) is a Canadian former professional ice hockey player.

+Career

 Roy was a member of the Canadian 1994 Winter Olympics ice hockey team, winning a silver medal.
-He would also play professionally in the National Hockey League with the New York Rangers, Ottawa Senators, and Boston Bruins.
-He currently coaches high school hockey for Notre Dame Academy in Hingham, Massachusetts and serves as an official for the Hockey East Association.
+He also played professionally in the National Hockey League with the New York Rangers, Ottawa Senators, and Boston Bruins.
+Roy coaches high school hockey for Notre Dame Academy in Hingham, Massachusetts, and serves as an official for the Hockey East Association.